 Alternatively you could plan to split your time between the north and the south or east coast.

-To the south of the island are the bigger tourist areas like Lassi and Skala, where you’ll discover more nightlife.
+To the south of Kefalonia are the bigger tourist areas like Lassi and Skala.
+They have the most popular beaches and also more nightlife than in other parts of the island.

-So now all you have to do is choose where to stay: maybe a boutique villa in a fishing village?
+So now all you have to do is choose where to stay in Kefalonia: maybe a boutique villa in a fishing village?
 A spacious hideout away from the crowds?
 Or a luxury catered stay amongst ancient olive groves?
-We got the chance to try all three!
+We got the chance to try all three.

 Kefalonia villas

 Our stay on Kefalonia was hosted by Ionian Villas.
-This is a two-generation family-run villa company with years of experience on the Ionian Islands.
-David and Alex Watrous really know their stuff, as do their island representives.
-Karron Remountos, their Kefalonia manager, even rescued us when we got unfathomably lost in the dark (thanks to Google maps) in the tiny lanes of Klismata.
+This family-run specialist villa company has years of knowledge and experience on the Ionian Islands.
+David and Alex Watrous really know their stuff, as do their island representatives.
 Ionian Villas has a broad portfolio of properties with something for everyone.
 Here’s an introduction to the three villas we stayed in on Kefalonia.

-The three Fiscardo Bay Villas sit discreetly on the hillside, in richly planted gardens, overlooking the comings and goings of the village harbour in Fiscardo.
-It’s a fabulous view to enjoy with your breakfast and is handy for the village but peaceful too.
-The villas conjure a perfect contemporary Greek island luxury.
-They’re stylish and understated, with generous sofas to sink into, chic marble bathrooms and immaculate bedrooms.
+The three Fiscardo Bay Villas sit discreetly on the hillside, in richly planted gardens, overlooking the comings and goings of the village harbour in Fiskardo.
+The villas are stylish and understated, with generous sofas to sink into, chic marble bathrooms and immaculate bedrooms.
 Terraces and plunge pools complete the picture with a friendly attention to detail too.
 We could have happily pottered from beach to village to villa and back all week.
 Fiscardo Bay Villas each have 2 bedrooms with ensuite bathrooms and sleep 4.
 Read more about our stay in a luxury Greek villa in Fiscardo.

 Villas in southern Kefalonia

-Villa Cara, once two separate apartments, is a huge space for family get togethers.
-A car is essential here as this countryside villa with views of the south coast is very secluded.
-But hop into the hanging rattan chair on the balcony and gaze across the glimmering Ionian sea to Zakynthos.
+Villa Cara is an expansive and secluded countryside villa with views of the south coast and a big pool: perfect for family get togethers.
+Hop into the hanging rattan chair on the balcony and gaze across the glimmering Ionian sea to Zakynthos.
 You’ll hear nothing but birds and the distant dings and dongs of goat bells.
 Of course, if you forgot to shut the gates the night before, the goats may have joined you in the garden.

 A catered villa in Kefalonia